 Religious Education

-Values are brought to life through sport.
-Each week focuses on a specific value — for example, wisdom becomes making the right choice for the good of the team; courage is seen in perseverance after failure; forgiveness shapes how pupils treat teammates and opponents; and honesty underpins fair play.
+Each week focuses every school value — for example, wisdom becomes making the right choice for the good of the team; courage is seen in perseverance after failure; forgiveness shapes how pupils treat teammates and opponents; and honesty underpins fair play.
 In this way, abstract theological concepts are translated into tangible, lived experiences that children can understand and embody.

 Importantly, Project Touchline aligns well with SIAMS expectations.
 By connecting Christian values — such as perseverance, often rooted in passages like Hebrews 12:1–2 — with pupils’ lived experiences, it enhances accessibility for a wide range of learners.
 SIAMS inspection reports from multiple schools have recognised its contribution to the depth and quality of values-based and spiritual development.